indianpoptart/Parks-and-Rec-App---iOS/README.md

 ## Helping out

 If you want to fix bugs, I'll love you forever!
 If you would like to add some features, I may, or may not merge it.
 If I think it will really benefit the app, I will message you saying that it will be added, with you name in it.
-Check out the  [issues](https://github.com/indianpoptart/Parks-and-Rec-App---iOSissues) page if you would like to help out with the code, I'd greatly appreciate ir.
+Check out the  [issues](https://github.com/indianpoptart/Parks-and-Rec-App---iOS/issues) page if you would like to help out with the code, I'd greatly appreciate it.

 ## License